opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   pg\_stat\_get\_backend\_activity\_start\(integer\)

-    Description: The time at which the given server process's currently executing query was started, but only if the current user is a system administrator or the same user as that of the session being queried and  **track\_activities**  is on
+    Description: Specifies the time when the given server process's currently executing query is started only if the current user is the system administrator or the user of the session being queried and  **track\_activities**  is enabled.

     Return type: timestamp with time zone

 -   pg\_stat\_get\_backend\_xact\_start\(integer\)

-    Description: The time at which the given server process's currently executing transaction was started, but only if the current user is a system administrator or the same user as that of the session being queried and  **track\_activities**  is on
+    Description: Specifies the time when the given server process's currently executing transaction is started only if the current user is the system administrator or the user of the session being queried and  **track\_activities**  is enabled.

     Return type: timestamp with time zone

 -   pg\_stat\_get\_backend\_start\(integer\)

-    Description: The time at which the given server process was started, or  **NULL**  if the current user is neither a system administrator nor the same user as that of the session being queried
+    Description: Specifies the time when the given server process is started.
+If the current user is neither the system administrator nor the user of the session being queried, NULL is  **returned**.

     Return type: timestamp with time zone

 -   pg\_stat\_get\_backend\_client\_addr\(integer\)

-    Description: IP address of the client connected to the given server process.
+    Description: Specifies the IP address of the client connected to the given server process.
 If the connection is over a Unix domain socket, or if the current user is neither a system administrator nor the same user as that of the session being queried,  **NULL**  will be returned.

     Return type: inet

 -   pg\_stat\_get\_backend\_client\_port\(integer\)

-    Description: TCP port number of the client connected to the given server process.
+    Description: Specifies the TCP port number of the client connected to the given server process.
 If the connection is over a Unix domain socket,  **-1**  will be returned.
 If the current user is neither a system administrator nor the same user as that of the session being queried,  **NULL**  will be returned.

     Return type: integer

 -   pg\_stat\_get\_bgwriter\_timed\_checkpoints\(\)

-    Description: The number of times the background writer has started timed checkpoints \(because the  **checkpoint\_timeout**  time has expired\)
+    Description: Specifies the time when the background writer starts scheduled checkpoints \(because the  **checkpoint\_timeout**  time has expired\).

     Return type: bigint

 -   pg\_stat\_get\_bgwriter\_requested\_checkpoints\(\)

-    Description: The number of times the background writer has started checkpoints based on requests from the backend because  **checkpoint\_segments**  has been exceeded or the  **CHECKPOINT**  command has been executed
+    Description: Specifies the time when the background writer starts checkpoints based on requests from the backend because  **checkpoint\_segments**  has been exceeded or the  **CHECKPOINT**  command has been executed.

     Return type: bigint

 -   pg\_stat\_get\_bgwriter\_buf\_written\_checkpoints\(\)

-    Description: The number of buffers written by the background writer during checkpoints
+    Description: Specifies the number of buffers written by the background writer during checkpoints.

     Return type: bigint

 -   pg\_stat\_get\_bgwriter\_buf\_written\_clean\(\)

-    Description: The number of buffers written by the background writer for routine cleaning of dirty pages
+    Description: Specifies the number of buffers written by the background writer for routine cleaning of dirty pages.

     Return type: bigint

 -   pg\_stat\_get\_bgwriter\_maxwritten\_clean\(\)

-    Description: The number of times the background writer has stopped its cleaning scan because it has written more buffers than specified in the  **bgwriter\_lru\_maxpages**  parameter
+    Description: Specifies the time when the background writer stops its cleaning scan because it has written more buffers than specified in the  **bgwriter\_lru\_maxpages**  parameter.

     Return type: bigint

 -   pg\_stat\_get\_buf\_written\_backend\(\)

-    Description: The number of buffers written by the backend because they needed to allocate a new buffer
+    Description: Specifies the number of buffers written by the backend because they need to allocate a new buffer.

     Return type: bigint

 -   pg\_stat\_get\_buf\_alloc\(\)

-    Description: The total number of buffer allocations
+    Description: Specifies the total number of the allocated buffers.

     Return type: bigint